MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/remove-assign-free-licenses.md

 # Retire Microsoft Teams Free (classic) for your organization

-In mid-March 2023, Microsoft will retire the **Microsoft Teams Free (classic)** license.
+In mid-April 2023, Microsoft will retire the **Microsoft Teams Free (classic)** license.

 This article provides IT admins instructions on how to retire their organization's **Microsoft Teams Free (classic)** licenses and move to paid Teams licenses.

-If you don't move your users' free Teams licenses to paid Teams licenses by mid-March 2023, your users will lose access to Teams.
+If you don't move your users' free Teams licenses to paid Teams licenses by mid-April 2023, your users will lose access to Teams.

 To complete this process, you can choose one of two methods: